taiwocoker/Find_a_house_app/README.md

 ## About this project

 This Application is built as a front end app consuming a Ruby on Rails [API](https://arcane-scrubland-62933.herokuapp.com/) separately deployed to Heroku.
+Authorization was from Auth0

 ## End Points